Fachbereich 6 Mathematik/Informatik

 SIS Research & Mission

-The research of the ROSEN-Group-Endowed Chair of Semantic Information Systems and the according research group, headed by Prof. Dr. Martin Atzmueller, centers around Artificial Intelligence and Data Science.
-Its major focus is on data analysis and machine learning on complex data such as graphs, networks, and temporal data, often encountered in complex systems, also with a human-centered perspective.
+The research of the ROSEN-Group-Endowed Chair of Semantic Information Systems and the according research group, headed by Prof. Dr. Martin Atzmueller, centers around Artificial Intelligence (AI), Data Science, and Integrative AI Systems.
+Its major focus is on machine learning and analysis on complex (sensor) data such as images, graphs, networks, and temporal data, often encountered in complex systems, as well as the respective system view and design perspectives.

 The Semantic Information Systems research group is founding member of the Research Unit Data Science at Osnabrück University.
-In addition, the group is also connected with the German Research Center for Artificial Intelligence (DFKI), in particular DFKI Niedersachsen where Prof. Atzmueller is an Affiliated Professor.
+In addition, the group is also connected with the German Research Center for Artificial Intelligence (DFKI), in particular DFKI Niedersachsen where Prof. Atzmueller is Scientific Director of the Research Department Plan-Based Robot Control.

 People's Info